Alleviate Chronic Pain After Inguinal Hernia Surgery in NYC

 Watch Dr. Reiner’s Video Explaining Chronic Groin Pain After Inguinal Hernia Repair

 How Can You Alleviate Minor Pain After Hernia Surgery?

 Minor post-surgery pain is normal and can typically be treated with conservative therapies.
 If you are suffering from pain during the early post-operative period (within the first three weeks after your hernia surgery), the following at-home remedies may alleviate your post-surgery pain:

 - Adequate stretching

 - Anti-inflammatory medications

 - Pain medications

-When Should I See A Doctor For Chronic Groin Pain After Hernia Surgery?
+When You Should See A Doctor For Chronic Groin Pain After Hernia Surgery

 If your pain is minor and immediately follows surgery, it may be a normal part of your surgical recovery.
 Situations that warrant a visit to Dr. Reiner to explore possible damage during surgery include the following:

 - Groin pain that persists or intensifies over time